rajasadeem/task-app-backend/README.md

 # Task App Backend

-# Steps to run
+# Steps to Run

-- Set up environment variables create a .env file in the root directory of your project and configure it according to the .env.sample file provided.
+- Set up environment variables

+> create a .env file in the root directory of your project and configure it according to the .env.sample file provided.

 - Install dependencies